 For those that decide to seek help, there are other barriers.
 First, is being able to connect with a professional with no cultural bias.
-Also, the psychologist or professional assisting the immigrant should be able to be cognizant of the person’s cultures, belief system, and traditions.
+Also, the psychologist or professional assisting the immigrant should be able to be cognizant of the person’s culture, belief system, and traditions.
 Finally, finding psychological assessments or questionnaires that are available in their native language.
 Also, these instruments need to have the right validity and reliability for these populations.
 And, yes, ideally finding a psychologist who is fluent in their native language is a significant requisite.

 From the previous discussion, it is clear that: a) a large number of immigrants will not only already have but they are also likely to develop mental health issues; b) given the barriers (cultural, financial, time, language) that are part of an immigrant’s reality, most immigrants will tend to not seek treatment; and, c) for those immigrants that decide to pursue treatment, finding the right psychologist or professional is challenging.

 Part of the solution to this reality is to help create awareness.
-Awareness not only among immigrants but also among all of us who interact (socially, work, religious or community activities) with immigrants.
-This can help initiate an insight and a conversation that can lead to those needing support seek the right resource.
+Awareness not only among immigrants but also among all of us who interact (socially, work, religious, or community activities) with immigrants.
+This can help initiate an insight and a conversation that can lead those needing support to seek the right resource.
 Additionally, professionals who deal with immigrants (e.g., immigration attorneys, medical staff, educators, landlords, employers, etc.) should also be aware of this reality and, in their capacity, help guide the immigrant in reaching out for help.